rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

     size: 3
     EOF

-In order to provide a good operator we need to make sure we are taking care of all the aspects which means , adding a service and a route through the operator :
+In order to provide a good operator we need to make sure we are taking care of all the aspects which means, adding a service and a route through the operator :

 First copy the service to the templates directory :